dan-frank/yuand/README.md

 - Income (Wages, other)
 - Savings (How much should I save + what are we saving for, investments growth)

-See [TODO.md](./TODO.md) for our ideas, future, ongoing and completed tasks.
+See [our todo list](./TODO.md) for our ideas, future, ongoing and completed tasks.

+See [our ideas list](./IDEA.md) for an expanded description or loose rambling of ideas for the project.

 ---
 **FOCUS REMINDER**